hshi-speech/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/README.md

 The combination of different networks also has a good effect[[21]](https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1477.pdf).
 U-NET structure[[22]](https://openreview.net/pdf?id=SkeRTsAcYm) has been proved to be effective in many tasks.
 By using the idea of generation and confrontation, generative adversarial network (GAN)[[23]](https://ieeexplore.ieee.org/abstract/document/8462068) uses the discriminator to judge the effect of the generator, and by introducing some information of the discriminator, to a certain extent, it can alleviate the defect that mean squared error (MSE) as a loss function may not be suitable for human hearing.
 In order to be more suitable for human hearing, some speech enhancement systems also use evaluation index as loss function, e.g., short-time objective intelligibility (STOI)[[24]](https://arxiv.org/pdf/1802.00604.pdf), [[25]](https://cliffzhao.github.io/Publications/ZXGZ.icassp18.pdf).
+Noise (domain) information can be used in the model in the form of loss[[36]](https://arxiv.org/pdf/1807.07501.pdf).

 The attention mechanism[[26]](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) is becoming more and more common, and the attention-based approach has better generalization ability to unseen noise conditions[[27]](http://www.npu-aslp.org/lxie/papers/2019ICASSP-XiangHao.pdf).